billionhonk/Crescendo2024/README.md

 ## Contributing

 Please branch off from the `main` branch for any changes, and then submit a PR when finished.
-Changes will be merged into the main branch and tagged as a release.
+Changes will be merged and tagged as a release.

 ## 3rd Party Libraries